-Superannuation Foreign Grantor Trust
+Australian Superannuation Foreign Grantor Trust Reporting

 A super is compulsory retirement plan and the majority of contributions come from employment deferrals.
 This is important, because the Internal Revenue Service requires a foreign grantor trust to be reported each year on an IRS Form 3520-A/3520.

 The form 3520-A is an international reporting form, which requires the filer to provide significant amounts of data of the trust, earnings, holdings, expenses, etc.

 Can a Super Become a Foreign Grantor Trust?

 Yes.
 Without getting too much into the technicalities, a superannuation can become a foreign grantor trust.

 Using an Australian Super as an example, typically the trust is comprised of employment deferrals.
 But, if the trust ever became primarily funded by post-employment earning (aka contributions from the employee), the superannuation can turn into a Foreign Grantor Trust.

 How does a Super become a Grantor Trust?